RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Experiments

-\textbf{Retrieval Efficiency.} Retrieval efficiency is the most important thing which is measured by the time required to retrieve the target object.
-We compare our system against baseline methods, including VMP and sequential grasping and removal.
-As shown in Figure~\ref{fig:real_efficiency}, our policy effectively clears occluding objects, facilitating the exposure of the target.
-Specifically, our approach reduces retrieval time by 51.2\% compared to VMP and by 61.9\% compared to sequential grasping and removal on average.
-These results highlight the advantage of leveraging skill-based interactions, such as pushing and stirring, over sequential removal strategies.
+\textbf{Real-World Retrieval Efficiency.} We define retrieval efficiency as the time to retrieve the target object.
+Figure~\ref{fig:real_efficiency} compares our method against VMP and sequential grasp-and-remove.
+Our policy improves efficiency by leveraging skill-based actions such as pushing and stirring to expose the target object without exhaustive removal of occluders.
+On average, our method reduces retrieval time by 51.2\% compared to VMP and 61.9\% compared to sequential removal.